secretstartups/handbook/support/support-ops/workflows/shared_organizations.html.md

 ## Security risks

-Heightend permissions always increase security risks.
+Heightened permissions always increase security risks.
 This is why GitLab follows the
 [principle of least privilege](../../engineering/security/access-management-policy.html#principle-of-least-privilege) in everything we do.
-While the risk is normally minimized by our current processes and procedures, shared organizations do have a slighly higher risk than normal.
+While the risk is normally minimized by our current processes and procedures, shared organizations do have a slightly higher risk than normal.
 This is why Support-ops always confirms the end-user understands and accepts this added risk.